Last updated: July 19, 2023

-The first section of the walk is fairly straightforward, walking through a patch of scenic bushland.
+The first section of the walk is pretty straightforward, walking through a patch of scenic bushland on an easy path.

 Just before arriving at the tunnel, you will see an intersection with the Pagoda Track, which connects with the Old Coach Road car park.

 Once you get to the tunnel, grab your torch and start exploring.
 Remember, to see the glow worms, it’s best to turn off your light sources for a few moments, stand still, and make no sounds.